Delph-Sunny/Playlist-Creator/README.md

 ## Description

 The webpage is a __music app__ created using Materialize, JQuery and several APIs.
-This app will allow a user to create playlists and records songs data.
+This app will allow a user to create playlists and records songs data and lyrics.
+It also provides a link to YouTube to listen to the song and/or watch the music video.

 ```
 USER STORY